-Multiple vehicle crash closes lanes of Interstate 10 traffic - Port Arthur News
+2 killed in multiple vehicle crash that closes lanes of I-10 traffic - Port Arthur News

-Multiple vehicle crash closes lanes of Interstate 10 traffic
+2 killed in multiple vehicle crash that closes lanes of I-10 traffic

 At approximately 4:30 p.m.
 Thursday, Texas Department of Public Safety troopers received a report of a multiple vehicle crash on Interstate 10, near Smith Road, in Jefferson County.

+At this early stage in the crash investigation, two people have been pronounced deceased by Justice of the Peace Travis McCall at the crash scene.

-The initial report indicates a crash occurred and heavy equipment became dislodged from a commercial motor vehicle.
+The initial reports received by DPS were incorrect as to a piece of heavy equipment becoming dislodged from a commercial motor vehicle.

-There are reports of injuries; however, the extent of those injuries are unknown at this time.
+The preliminary DPS crash investigation indicates a 2013 Toyota pickup truck was traveling westbound on I-10, near Smith Road.

+Construction crews in the area were working and operating a heavy crane.
+It appears the crane experienced some type of malfunction and struck the Toyota pickup.

+Both occupants of the Toyota pickup truck are deceased, and troopers are working to identify both victims.

-The roadway will remain closed until the crash investigation is completed.
-There is no time estimation as to when the road will reopen to traffic.
+As of 8:30 p.m.
+Thursday, DPS said all westbound traffic lanes of I-10, near Smith Road, remain closed with no estimation as to when the roadway will reopen to traffic.

 Motiva representative to Port Arthur leaders: We will continue downtown development